yasirsaleem502/Exploratory-Data-Analysis-on-Titanic-Dataset/README.md

 ## Introduction

-The sinking of the Titanic is one of the most infamous shipwrecks in history.
-In this project, we analyze the dataset of passengers aboard the Titanic to understand the factors that led to survival.
-This analysis involves data cleaning, feature engineering, and extensive visualizations to extract meaningful insights.
+The Titanic dataset is a classic problem often used in data science and machine learning projects to explore data and practice predictive modelling techniques.
+The dataset provides information on the passengers aboard the RMS Titanic, which sank on April 15, 1912.
+The primary objective of this case study was to perform an in-depth Exploratory Data Analysis (EDA) to understand the underlying patterns, relationships, and trends in the data.
+This EDA laid the groundwork for building predictive models and extracting valuable insights.

 ## Dataset Description